- Types of Eczema

 According to the National Institute of Mental Health, if you have experienced some of these symptoms for two weeks or longer, you may have depression and should consult a doctor:

-It’s good to be aware that atopic dermatitis and depression may be connected so that you can talk to your doctor right away if you experience symptoms of depression.
+It’s good to be aware that atopic dermatitis and mental health issues may be connected so that you can talk to your doctor right away if you experience symptoms of depression.

-Studies show that people with atopic dermatitis may have a greater risk of developing attention deficit hyperactivity disorder (ADHD).
+Studies show that children with eczema may have a greater risk of developing attention deficit hyperactivity disorder (ADHD).

 Symptoms of ADHD include:

-If you or your child are displaying these symptoms, call your doctor.
+If your child displays these symptoms, call your doctor.

 Research shows that adults with atopic dermatitis may have a higher risk of developing heart disease, high blood pressure and stroke.